Clinigen divests Proleukin® to Iovance Biotherapeutics for £166.7 million

 The deal includes a £41.7 million milestone payment and double-digit Proleukin® global sales royalties

-Clinigen Limited (‘Clinigen’) (‘the Company’), the global pharmaceutical services company, has entered into an agreement to divest Proleukin® (interleukin-2 (aldesleukin)), to Iovance Biotherapeutics, Inc. (NASDAQ: IOVA) (‘Iovance’), a late-stage biotechnology company developing novel T cell-based cancer immunotherapies (tumor infiltrating lymphocyte (TIL) and peripheral-blood lymphocyte (PBL)).
+Clinigen Limited (‘Clinigen') (‘the Company'), the global pharmaceutical services company, has entered into an agreement to divest Proleukin® (interleukin-2 (aldesleukin)), to Iovance Biotherapeutics, Inc. IOVA (‘Iovance'), a late-stage biotechnology company developing novel T cell-based cancer immunotherapies (tumor infiltrating lymphocyte (TIL) and peripheral-blood lymphocyte (PBL)).

 Terms of the agreement include an upfront payment of £166.7 million, a £41.7 million milestone payment upon first approval of lifileucel in advanced melanoma, and double-digit Proleukin® global sales royalties from Iovance to Clinigen.
 The transaction is expected to close in the first quarter of 2023, subject to required regulatory approvals and clearances and other customary closing conditions.